ivanleomk/ML-Notes/Designing Machine Learning Systems.md

 1. JSON : This is a text file which stores data in the form of key-value pairs
 2. Parquet : This is a binary file ( consists of 1s and 0s )
 3. CSV: This is a text file where each column is separated by a comma while each row is demarcated by a new line

+Typically if we're doing fast writes, we want to opt for a row-major data storage where data is written by row.
+If we're doing fast reads on specific column values, then we might want to opt for column-major storage (Eg. Parquet) where we optimise for reading multiple sequential values in a specific column.

+We also need to consider the way we store the data - in terms of the data model when we have larger amounts of data.
+This comes down to using relational vs non-relational data models.

+Relational Data Models are used in our conventional databases (Eg. PostgreSQL) where we need to define a schema for our data up front and relations across different tables.
+Non-Relational data models are used in say Graph or NoSQL databases (like Mongo) which each have their own way of representing data.

+## Data Flows

+Another thing to consider about our data is that of how it flows.
+These tend to be grouped into Transactional vs Analytical Processing.

+Transactional Processing means that we process transactions using an ACID-compliant database.
+This ensures that individual transactions are guaranteed to be processed in order, with immediate consistency in the system.
+However, this often results in a slower write/read speed to achieve these consistencies.

+Analytical Processing refers to a system that is custom built for executing fast queries on the data.

+Today, these aren't really distinct categories, most databases support both types.

+## How is Data Processed

+How do we process data as it flows between different services?
+There are three ways.

+1. Data passing through a database : Process A writes to a database and then Process B reads from it
+2. Data passing through a service : Process A sends an API request to B with the data, B processes it
+3. Data passing through a real time transport : Process A writes to a kafa topic which B is subscribed to and then B reads from it.

+We also have an added distinction of online vs offline processing.
+Online processing is done on a per-request basis while offline processing is done on a batch basis to process large amounts of data at scale.

+Data in databases is often processed in batch jobs and produces static features, whereas data in real-time transports is often processed using stream computation engines and produces dynamic features.